Femme fatale: Early 20th century

 Another icon is Margaretha Geertruida Zelle.
 While working as an exotic dancer, she took the stage name Mata Hari.
 She was accused of German espionage during World War I and was put to death by a French firing squad.
 After her death she became the subject of many sensational films and books.

-The 1913 film The Vampire by Robert Vignola, contains a "vamp" dance.
-Protagonist Alice Hollister was publicised as "the original vampire".

 Femmes fatales appear in detective fiction, especially in its 'hard-boiled' sub-genre which largely originated with the crime stories of Dashiell Hammett in the 1920s.
 At the end of that decade, the French-Canadian villainess Marie de Sabrevois gave a contemporary edge to the otherwise historical novels of Kenneth Roberts set during the American Revolution.

 Film villainess often appeared foreign, often of Eastern European or Asian ancestry.
 They were a contrast to the wholesome personas of actresses such as Lillian Gish and Mary Pickford.
 Notable silent-cinema vamps include Theda Bara, Helen Gardner, Louise Glaum, Valeska Suratt, Musidora, Virginia Pearson, Olga Petrova, Rosemary Theby, Nita Naldi, Pola Negri, Estelle Taylor, Jetta Goudal, and, in early appearances, Myrna Loy.